danielbodnar/awesome-stars/README.md

 - [slicknode/slicknode](https://github.com/slicknode/slicknode) - GraphQL Backend, Gateway, and Headless CMS for creating custom backends and digital products with content management.
 - [daptin/dadadash](https://github.com/daptin/dadadash) - Office suite with file browser, document editor, spreadsheet editor, calendar and data tables with CRUDX API's ready to deploy
 - [avitorio/outstatic](https://github.com/avitorio/outstatic) - Outstatic - A static CMS for Next.js
-- [apostrophecms/apostrophe](https://github.com/apostrophecms/apostrophe) - Apostrophe is a full-featured, open-source CMS built with Node.js that empowers organizations by combining in-context editing and headless architecture in a full-stack JS environment.
+- [apostrophecms/apostrophe](https://github.com/apostrophecms/apostrophe) - A full-featured, open-source content management framework built with Node.js that empowers organizations by combining in-context editing and headless architecture in a full-stack JS environment.
 - [primocms/primo](https://github.com/primocms/primo) - Primo is a visual CMS with a built-in code editor, Svelte blocks, and static site generator.
 - [estruyf/vscode-front-matter](https://github.com/estruyf/vscode-front-matter) - Front Matter is a CMS running straight in Visual Studio Code.
 Can be used with static site generators like Hugo, Jekyll, Hexo, NextJs, Gatsby, and many more...
 - [webiny/webiny-js](https://github.com/webiny/webiny-js) - Open-source serverless enterprise CMS.
 Includes a headless CMS, page builder, form builder, and file manager.
 Easy to customize and expand.
 Deploys to AWS.